Abhishek0697/starter-academic/content/authors/admin/_index.md

 My Research interest lies in the Multimodal aspect of Machine Learning, where we integrate knowledge from Vision, Language and Speech modalities.

-In my leisure time, I enjoy playing cricket
+In my leisure time, I enjoy playing cricket and cooking.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.